python-lsp/python-lsp-ruff/README.md

 This plugin will disable `flake8`, `pycodestyle`, `pyflakes` and `mccabe` by default.
 When enabled, all linting diagnostics will be provided by `ruff`.

+This plugin will disable `pyls_isort` by default.
+When enabled, sorting of imports when formatting will be provided by `ruff`.

 # Configuration

 Configuration options can be passed to the python-language-server.
 If a `pyproject.toml`